SDGforskning/sdg-strings/SDG05_query_action_WoS.md

             (
                 (
-                ("female$" OR "*women" OR "*woman" OR "*womens" OR "*womans" OR "girl$" OR "sister$" OR "mother$" OR "wife" OR "wives" OR "aunt" OR "aunts" OR "grandmother$" OR "grandma$" OR "niece$" OR "girlfriend$" OR "maternity" OR "maternal" OR "lesbian*" OR "sexual* and gender") OR (("gender*" OR "transgender*" OR "transperson*" OR "non-binary") NEAR/5 ("parit*" OR "equal*" OR "equi*" OR "balanc*"))
+                ("female$" OR "*women" OR "*woman" OR "*womens" OR "*womans" OR "girl$" OR "sister$" OR "mother$" OR "daughter$" OR "wife" OR "wives" OR "aunt" OR "aunts" OR "grandmother$" OR "grandma$" OR "niece$" OR "girlfriend$" OR "maternity" OR "maternal" OR "lesbian*" OR "sexual* and gender") OR (("gender*" OR "transgender*" OR "transperson*" OR "non-binary") NEAR/5 ("parit*" OR "equal*" OR "equi*" OR "balanc*"))